-On 25th May 2018, the EU is introducing a new regulation – the General Data Protection Regulation or GDPR.
+On 25th May 2018, the EU introduced a new regulation – the General Data Protection Regulation or GDPR.

 GDPR gives customers greater access to their personal information and control of how it is used.

 - The right to access the personal information a company holds on you.